PedroLouzada/42-Common-Core/Rank2/42_Push_swap/README.md

 - Input validation and error handling.
 - Efficient parsing and indexing of numbers.
 - Clean and readable code organized by responsibility.

 ---
+## Compatibility

+This project was developed and tested on Linux systems.
+It uses only allowed C standard libraries and low-level system calls.

+---